 Raptors are birds of prey that hunt using their talons.
 Westchester County is home to eagles, hawks, owls and others throughout the year.
 Vultures are also seen soaring in our skies, but are not raptors.
 They don’t hunt at all; they feed exclusively on animals that are already dead.

 We are very lucky to be privy to two seasonal raptor-related events–hawks migrating in the fall and bald eagles nesting in the winter.

-Explore the Field Guide to Hawks, Eagles and Cousins of Westchester County
+Explore the Field Guide to Hawks, Eagles and Falcons of Westchester County

 Explore the Field Guide to Vultures of Westchester County

 - Take an online course in raptor identification from the Cornell Lab of Ornithology.